Abduction (2011 film)

 Abduction is a 2011 American action thriller film directed by John Singleton (in his final directed film before his death in 2019), produced by Roy Lee and Ellen Goldsmith-Vein, and written by Shawn Christensen.
 The film stars Taylor Lautner in the lead role, alongside Lily Collins, Alfred Molina, Jason Isaacs, Maria Bello, and Sigourney Weaver in supporting roles.
-The film follows a young man who sets out to uncover the truth about his life after finding his child photo on a missing-person's website.

-The film, Singleton's last before his death in 2019, was released by Lionsgate on September 23, 2011.
-The film received negative reviews.
+The film follows a young man who sets out to uncover the truth about his life after finding a photo of himself as a child on a missing persons website.
+The film was released by Lionsgate on September 23, 2011, and grossed $82.1 million on a $35 million budget.

 Plot

-Nathan Harper is an 18-year-old high-school senior living in the suburbs of Pittsburgh, Pennsylvania, with his parents Kevin and Mara.
-He has troubles from recurring nightmares, and has been seeing psychiatrist Dr. Geraldine "Geri" Bennett to treat him.
+Nathan Harper is an 18-year-old high school senior living in the suburbs of Pittsburgh, Pennsylvania, with his parents Kevin and Mara.
+He is troubled by recurring nightmares and has been seeing Dr. Geraldine "Geri" Bennett, a psychiatrist, for treatment.

 Nathan is teamed with Karen Murphy for a school research project on missing children.
-He discovers he looks very much like an age-progression photo of a missing child, Steven Price.
-His investigations show that his parents and he are probably biologically unrelated.
-He approaches his mother, and she confirms the truth.

-Two men claiming to be from the Bridgewater Juvenile Justice Department arrive at Nathan's home while Mara has finished confirming to Nathan that his suspicions are true.
-Mara is suspicious and attacks the two, but is shot and killed by the intruders.
-Kevin is also killed, but not before shouting for Nathan to run.
-Nathan runs, but returns for Karen, who is captured.
-Nathan rescues her and attempts to find out who the man is, but is forced out of the house because of a bomb.
+He discovers that he looks very much like an age-progression photo of a missing child, Steven Price.
+When he investigates his background further, the information he learns suggests that he is not biologically related to his parents.
+Nathan asks Mara if she is his mother, and she confirms that she is not.
+Shortly thereafter, two men claiming to be from the Bridgewater Juvenile Justice Department arrive at the Harpers' home.
+The two men kill Mara and Kevin.
+Before he dies, Kevin shouts for Nathan to run.
+Nathan runs, but later returns for Karen, who was captured.
+Nathan rescues her and is forced to vacate the house because of a bomb.

-The blast injures Karen, so Nathan takes her to the hospital and attempts to contact the police.
-His call is intercepted by CIA operative Frank Burton, who tells Nathan he is in danger, and he will send two men to collect him.
-Dr. Bennett helps Karen and him escape.
+The bomb blast injures Karen, so Nathan takes her to the hospital and attempts to contact the police.
+His call is intercepted by CIA operative Frank Burton, who tells Nathan he is in danger and that he will send two men to collect him.
+Dr. Bennett helps Nathan and Karen to escape.
 Burton explains that Nathan's biological father, Martin Price, stole an encrypted list of 25 corrupt CIA operatives from the Serbian terrorist and freelance intelligence broker Nikola Kozlow when Nathan was three.
-Kozlow then planned on abducting Nathan to coerce Martin to hand over the list.
-Nathan had been given to his adoptive parents to protect him.
-Kozlow used the website to claim Nathan as the missing child Steven Price to find him.
+Kozlow planned on abducting Nathan to coerce Martin to hand over the list.
+Nathan was given to his adoptive parents for his own protection.
+Kozlow used the missing persons website to locate Nathan.
 Dr. Bennett gives Nathan the address of a safe house in Arlington, Virginia, and tells him to trust only Martin and a man named Paul Rasmus.
 Burton is warned by his superior to end the situation as soon as possible once he learns of Bennett, who is revealed to be a former CIA operative.